donglinchen/disaster_response_pipeline/README.md

 This will also output the model classification report which include precision, recall, and F-score for each classification categories.

 ### Flask Web App
-The front-end user interface to classify messages
+The app directory contains the front-end user interface to display graph and to allow user to input message and get categories that the message belongs to

 ### Run the app:
 From the app directory run: